NorskRegnesentral/skchange/README.md

 # skchange
-`skchange` provies sktime-compatible change detection and changepoint-based anomaly detection algorithms.
+`skchange` provides sktime-compatible change detection and changepoint-based anomaly detection algorithms.
 Methods implement the annotator interface of sktime.

 A playground for now.